Great! TV: History

+On 21 June 2023, Great!
+TV moved from a local TV multiplex on Freeview to the COM6 multiplex, thereby making the channel more widely available in more areas on Freeview.

+On 20 November 2024, Great!
+TV +1 was replaced by the Great!
+Player streaming service on Freeview channel 63.

 Programming

 Original

 The original Sony Channel was aimed at women aged between 25 and 54 and broadcast a range of dramas and comedies, including Hawthorne, Huff, and 'Til Death.
 Sony Entertainment Television also brought UK series Hustle and Hotel Babylon, along with the last season of Las Vegas and reruns of Crossing Jordan, Dawson's Creek, My Boys, Ned and Stacey, and NewsRadio.
 It also showed movies from SET's parent company Sony Pictures Entertainment, such as The Da Vinci Code, All the King's Men, Marie Antoinette, and Philadelphia.
 From September 2011, Holby City began airing on Sony Entertainment Television.

 On 16 May 2012, Sony Entertainment Television began showing BBC Spy drama Spooks from series 1.
 It was announced on 2 August 2012, that Sony Entertainment Television acquired the rights to broadcast Hot in Cleveland in the UK and Ireland, and it showed season 3 on 14 September 2012, season 1 and season 2 had already been broadcast on Sky Living.
 The channel also broadcast the American sitcom Community, ITV's Secret Diary of a Call Girl and the BBC's highly successful Ashes to Ashes and Life on Mars.
 The channel started to broadcast the UK TV premieres of various other programmes including The Night Shift, Saving Hope, Younger, Satisfaction and Orange Is the New Black.
 Paranormal content on the former channel included Ghost Hunters, Ghost Hunters International and Celebrity Ghost Stories.
 In 2017, the channel began to broadcast repeats of America's Got Talent.